valanm22/documentation/learn/getting_started/customizing_relevancy.md

 You can read more about each ranking rule and what it does in our [dedicated guide](/learn/core_concepts/relevancy.md#built-in-rules).

-In this example, we change the order of the ranking rules for the `meteors` index by moving `exactness` to the top:
+In this example, we change the order of the ranking rules for the `meteorites` index by moving `exactness` to the top:

 <CodeSamples id= "getting_started_update_rankingRules_md" />